-For the U.S., we have devised a three-fold strategy: (1) to launch our products through major Asian-focused online and offline sales channels, (2) to launch our direct-to-consumer stores on Amazon and our U.S. website by the end of 2022, and (3) to grow through acquisitions.
+For the U.S., we have devised a three-fold strategy: (1) to launch our products through major Asianfocused online and offline sales channels, (2) to launch our direct-to-consumer stores on Amazon and our U.S. website, and (3) to grow through acquisitions.
 Since July 2022, we have successfully gained access to the U.S. market through sales on Yamibuy.com, one of the largest Asia food e-commerce platforms headquartered in the U.S..
-Currently, we are in negotiation with major online Asia food e-commerce platforms and selected major Asian supermarket chains for our DayDayCook U.S. launch in the first quarter of 2023.
-As for the Southeast Asian market, we are currently negotiating with local companies that would give us instant access to a growing customer base in the RTC and RTH meal markets.
+In May 2023, we entered into a purchase agreement to acquire "Nona Lim", an Asian food brand based in San Francisco, USA.
+The brand sells Ready-To-Cook Asian noodle meal kits and a variety of soup bases to its customers through an established distribution network in the United States, including major retailers such as Whole Foods Market, Target, and Kroger.
+This acquisition enables us to expand our customer base into the US market.
+As for the Southeast Asian market, we are currently negotiating with local companies that would give us instant access to a growing customer base in the RTC and RTE meal markets.